 Overtime to Comp Time

-Please refer to our “Comp Time Converter article (found in the Account Administration –> Tools section of the Help Pages) for detailed instructions regarding the use of this feature.
+Please refer to this article for detailed instructions regarding the use of this feature.

 If you see more overtime than expected, it may be for one of several reasons.